gidjituser/HelloReact/README.md

 		1. package.json
 		2. main.ios.jsbundle
-		3. assets (Directory for static images that at the moment is not supported, however it will be in a future update)
+		3. assets (optional, directory for static images that at the moment is not supported, however it will be in a future update)
 		4. icon.png (optional)